-We are discussing everything in Web context so in web terminology a keyword is a term that a person enters into a search engine to find specific information.
-Most people enter search phrases that consists of between two and five words.
+A keyword is a term that is used to match with the query a person enters into a search engine to find specific information.
+Most people enter search phrases that consist of two to five words.
 Such phrases may be called search phrases, keyword phrases, query phrases, or just keywords.
 Good keyword phrases are specific and descriptive.

-There are following concepts related to Keywords which helps in optimizing keywords on a web page.
+The following concepts related to keywords, help in optimizing the keywords on a web page.

-This is calculated as how often does a keyword appear in a site's title or description.
-You don't want to go overboard with frequency, however, since on some engines if you repeat a word too many times, you'll be penalized for "spamming" or keyword stuffing.
+This is calculated as how often does a keyword appear in a website title or description.
+You do not want to go overboard with frequency, however, since on some engines if you repeat a word too many times, you are be penalized for "spamming" or keyword stuffing.

-In general though, repeat your keyword in the document as many times as you can get away with, and up to 3-7 times in your META tags.
+In general though, repeat your keyword in the document as many times as you can get away with, and up to 3-7 times in your list of metatags.

-This refers to the number of keywords appearing on your Web page compared to the total number of words appearing on that same page.
-Some search engines consider this when determining the rank of your Web site for a particular keyword search.
+It refers to the number of keywords appearing on your web page compared to the total number of words appearing on that same page.
+Some search engines consider this while determining the rank of your website for a particular keyword search.

-One technique that often works well is to create some smaller pages, generally just a paragraph long, which emphasize a particular keyword.
-By keeping the overall number of words to a minimum, you will increase the "weight" of the keyword you are emphasizing.
+One technique that often works well is to create some smaller pages, generally just a paragraph long that emphasizes a particular keyword.
+By keeping the overall number of words to a minimum, you can increase the "weight" of the keyword you are emphasizing.

-This refers to the placement of keywords on a Web page in relation to each other or, in some cases, in relation to other words with a similar meaning as the queried keyword.
+It refers to the placement of keywords on a web page in relation to each other or, in some cases, in relation to other words with a similar meaning as the queried keyword.

-A measure of how early or high up on a page the keywords are found.
+It is a measure of how early or high up on a page, the keywords are found.
 Having keywords in the first heading and in the first paragraph (first 20 words or so) on a page are best.

 Here is a list of places where you should try to use your main keywords.

-Keywords contained in the URL or site address, e.g., http://www.keyword.com/keywordkeyword.htm.
+- Keywords in the URL or website address.

 There are many different ways to find keywords for your website.
 Some good keyword ideas are:

-Words people would search for to find your product or service.
+The potential words, people would use to find your product or service.

-Problems your prospective customers may be trying to solve with your product or service.
+The problems that your prospective customers may try to solve with your product or service.

 Related search suggestions on top search engines.

-By using an online tools like: Google Keyword Tool
+Using an online tool such as Google Keyword Tool

 You can do brainstorming to identify correct keywords for your site.